Suicide Prevention Month

 Emergency access to behavioral health services in the case of imminent danger to self or others may be obtained through the SAMMC Emergency Department.
 Leaders should ensure that service members in this situation have an escort who can remain with the service member at the Emergency Department until the evaluation is complete.

-Urgent access to behavioral health services, in the case of a service member who screens at an elevated risk or about whom a leader, commander, or the service member themself has increased concern, walk-in assessments are available at both the Warrior Behavioral Health Service and the Campus Behavioral Health Service during duty hours.
+Urgent access to behavioral health services, in the case of a service member who screens at an elevated risk or about whom a leader, commander, or the service member themself has increased concern, walk-in assessments are available at both the Multi-Disciplinary Behavioral Health Clinic and the Campus Behavioral Health Service during duty hours.

 Routine access to behavioral health services may be initiated through calling the appropriate clinic to schedule a routine appointment.
 Most routine appointments will be scheduled within one to two weeks.